-- Provide a cutting-edge online curriculum grounded in applied experiences that integrates current public health research and evidence-based practice. - Recruit and retain well-qualified, diverse students who are prepared to successfully navigate the program.
+- Provide a quality online curriculum grounded in real-world experiences that integrates current public health research and evidence-based practice. - Recruit and retain a diverse student body qualified to serve Greater Flint, Michigan, and communities throughout the nation and across the globe.